Ditxit/responsive/README.md

 This library uses hyphen `-` as a syntax which it means `not` in common context.
 For example;
 > The attribute `phone` is used to add class to the respective element while in phone only whereas `-phone` i.e. `not phone` is used to add classes to respective element while not in phone only.

-This convention is also applicable in case of classes inside.
-Adding `-` sign infront of any classes inside the attributes provided by this library can eliminate that class when in the respective device size.
+This convention is also applicable in case of classes inside the attribute.
+Adding `-` sign in front of any class inside the attribute provided by this library can eliminate that class when in the respective device size.
 For example;
 > The class written like `phone = " class_name "` adds the class `class_name` to the element while in phone but the class written like `phone = " -class_name "` removes the class `class_name` from the respective element while in phone.